IntersectAustralia/hcsvlab-docs/APIMethods.md

 <br>/catalog/{item_id}/annotations?type=phonetic&label=s </td>
 <td> GET </td>
 <td> Annotations from this item's annotation file </td>
 <td> Queries the item's annotation file for all annotations (label, start/end times).
-Type and label can be passed in to narrow the query </td>
+Type and label can be passed in to narrow the query, as well as extra properties as returned by /annotations/properties </td>
 </tr>
 <tr>
 <td> Example Response </td>